Create email campaigns

 View email in browser option

-This feature lets your customers open an email that doesn't display correctly in their email client (like Gmail).
-The email content is stored on our platform and remains accessible via a Content Delivery Network (CDN) for 90 days.
+This feature lets customers open emails that don't display correctly in their email client.
+Email content is stored on the platform and remains accessible via a Content Delivery Network (CDN) for 90 days.

 Set default email settings